 The founders of the conference are Emma Walton Hamilton, Julie Hedlund, Katie Davis and Laura Backes.
 Each year there are amazing keynote speakers (such as Tomie dePaola, Carole Boston Weatherford, Adam Rex) as well as workshops by picture book experts, agents, and editors.

 It’s held the first Saturday in October each year.
 I attended in 2020, and learned so much.

 SCBWI, the Society of Children’s Book Writers and Illustrators is an international organization for children’s writers and illustrators, and also for editors, publishers and agents.
 If you are a writer or illustrator, even if you’re just starting out, you owe it to yourself to join.
 It is worth every penny.

 Every summer, they hold a HUGE international gathering in Los Angeles.
 I attended in 2011, and it was a great adventure, and an excellent learning experience.
 Every year, I yearn to be there again.
 Some day…

-You can read about it here.
-(Although the 2017 conference is over, it will give you an idea of what it’s like.)
+You can read about one of the conferences here.
+(Although that particular conference is over, it will give you an idea of what it’s like.)
 Maybe I’ll see you there sometime!

 SCBWI also holds an annual conference in New York City, in winter.
 This conference is on a smaller scale than the LA conference, but it still offers tons of opportunities to network with colleagues, to meet agents and editors, and to hear amazing speakers.
 I haven’t yet attended one, but some day…